stanfordnlp/CoreNLP/index.md

 of text.
 A tool pipeline can be run on a piece of plain text with just two lines of code.
 CoreNLP is designed to be highly flexible and extensible.
-With a single option you can change which tools should be enabled and which should be disabled.
+With a single option you can change which tools should be enabled and disabled.
 Stanford CoreNLP integrates many of Stanford&rsquo;s NLP tools, including [the part-of-speech (POS) tagger](http://nlp.stanford.edu/software/tagger.html), [the named entity recognizer (NER)](http://nlp.stanford.edu/software/CRF-NER.html),